 An awesome New Year to you.
 I am grateful to almighty God for his numerous mercies all through 2015 and for his grace to behold the New Year.

-The popular seasonal question is already in the air “what’s your new year resolution?”
+The popular seasonal question is already in the air “what’s your new year’s resolution?”
 Again, I’m reminded that keeping resolutions is challenging as we tend to relax them probably by the second week of January.
-Nevertheless, I believe that making resolutions is same with being goal oriented and when constantly examined will serve as a guide.
+Nevertheless, I believe that making resolutions is the same as being goal-oriented and when constantly examined will serve as a guide.
 If you think I’m mistaken consult the world’s greatest philosophers: Napoleon Hill, Wattles and Robert Collier.

 Foremost, on our list should be a closer relationship with our creator; the author and finisher of our faith.
 To have a thorough communion with him on a daily basis and to be attentive to his gentle spirit.

-I don’t know about you but I am overly – excited about the year 2016.
-Wish you the best of this brand New Year.
+I don’t know about you but I am over-excited about the year 2016.
+Wish you the best of this New Year.